varabyte/kobweb/README.md

 Many users who create a full stack application generally expect to completely own both the client- and server-side code.

 However, being an opinionated framework, Kobweb provides a custom Ktor server in order to deliver some of its features.
-For example, it implements logic for handling [server API routes▲](#define-api-routes) as well as some live reloading functionality.
+For example, it implements the logic for handling [server API routes▲](#define-api-routes) as well as some live reloading functionality.

 It would not be trivial to refactor this behavior into some library that users could import into their own backend server.
 As a compromise, some server configuration is exposed by the `.kobweb/conf.yaml` file, and this has been the main way users could affect the server's behavior.

-That said, there will always be some use-cases that Kobweb won't anticipate.
+That said, there will always be some use cases that Kobweb won't anticipate.
 So as an escape hatch, Kobweb allows users who know what they're doing to write their own plugins to extend the server.

 > [!NOTE]